-Solstice is pleased to report analytical results from five of the six diamond drill holes drilled to extend historical nickel sulphide mineralisation and build geological understanding at the GSP Prospect.
-This set of results is led by a standout intercept of 1.81m @ 18.1% Ni from 101.85m including 0.77m @ 23.5% Ni from 101.85m in GSPDD0005.
-Final results for the sixth hole have not been received to date.
+Solstice is pleased to report PGE (platinum and palladium) and gold analytical results from the six diamond drill holes drilled at the GSP Prospect.
+This set of results is led by a standout intercept of 1.81m @ 19.06ppm Pd, 2.22 g/t Pt and 2.21g/t Au which accompany the previously reported high grade Ni intersection of 1.81m @ 18.1% Ni from 101.85m in GSPDD00052.
+Analytical results for GSPDD0006 have also now been received and are also reported here.

-GSP is located within the Ringlock Dam Nickel Project area approximately 65km north of Kalgoorlie (Figure 1) and was discovered during the 1970s nickel exploration boom and has seen several phases of exploration since1.
+GSP is located within the Ringlock Dam Nickel Project area approximately 65km north of Kalgoorlie (Figure 1) and was discovered during the 1970s nickel exploration boom and has seen several phases of exploration since.3.
 The Prospect hosts disseminated magmatic sulphide mineralisation in channelised ultramafic flows as well as stringer and vein style accumulation along and below the key prospective basal/footwall contact.